 Take India’s Kumbh Mela for example—a 55-day Hindu festival that takes place every 12 years on the banks of the Ganges River.
 During the 10 weeks before the festival, after the waters of the monsoon season recede from the river’s shores, residents set up a megacity out of basic materials, complete with a grid and utilities, that will house 7 million people!
 Within a week after the festival, everything is taken down and reabsorbed into the city.

 Although an extreme example, the Kumbh Mela offers us a chance to reflect on how we can cooperate more with nature when designing and expanding our cities.
-Requiring less new materials and energy to develop reduces the financial burden and frees community resources for other purposes.
+Requiring fewer new materials and less energy to develop land reduces the financial burden and frees community resources for other purposes.

 Impermanent structures allow people to adapt to constant changes in their environment.
 They can be outfitted with the latest technologies to fit the newest trends or repurposed when their original purpose has been fulfilled.
 Temporary builds are also mobile, allowing them to be transported on tours or to meet geographical changes in demand.